mrxk/dev-env/README.md

 ## Details

-Dev-env supports two styles of development environment management.
+Dev-env supports three styles of development environment management.

+### Connect style

+The following commands work together to manage a persistent interactive shell environment.

+ * build: Build a dev-env image in the current directory
+ * connect: Start or connect to a dev-env container in the current directory
+ * rm: Remove a dev-env container in the current directory
+ * rmi: Remove a dev-env container and its associated image in the current directory

 The `connect` command creates an image (if one does not already exist) from the given environment with the current working directory mounted in `/src`.
 It sets the working directory of the image to be `/src`.
 It then creates a container from this image (if one does not already exist) and starts the container.
 That container will be re-used on subsequent `connect`s until it is removed with `rm`.
-The `build` command can be used to force the image to built.
+The `build` command can be used to force this image to built.
 Any existing containers and images will be removed.
 The container can be destroyed with the `rm` command.
 The image can be destroyed with the `rmi` command.
+The image and container maintained by these commands is distinct from the one managed by the `run` and `spawn`family of commands.

+### Run style

+The following commands work together to create an isolated environment for running a single command that is isolated from other command invocations.

+ * run: Run a command via bash in a dev-env container in the current directory
+ * rmr: Remove a run dev-env container in the current directory
+ * rmri: Remove a run dev-env container and its associated image in the current directory

-The second style of development environment management is exposed by the `run` command.
-This command creates an image from the given environment (if one does not already exist) and then destroys and re-creates a single use container for the execution of a single command.
+The `run` command creates an image from the given environment (if one does not already exist) and then destroys and re-creates a single use container for the execution of a single command.
 The image is assumed to contain `bash` and the arguments passed to the `run` command will be passed to `bash -c` in the container.
 This container and image can be destroyed with the `rmr` and `rmri` commands.
-If `--interactive` is passed to `run` then the container will stay in the foreground.
-Otherwise it will execute in the background and the container will exit when the command is complete.
+If `--detached` is passed to `run` then the container will be detached and control will return to the shell.
+The container will exit when the command is complete.
+Because the container is recreated each time, changes made in the container are not persistent.
+The image and container maintained by these commands is distinct from the one managed by the `connect` and `spawn`family of commands.

+### Spawn style

+The following commands work together to create a persistant environment for running single commands.

+ * spawn: Spawn a detached dev-env container in the current directory
+ * exec: Exec a command via bash in a spawned dev-env container in the current directory
+ * rms: Remove a spawn dev-env container in the current directory
+ * rmsi: Remove a spawn dev-env container and its associated image in the current directory

+The `spawn` command creates an image from the given environment (if one does not already exist) and then creates and starts a persistent container in the background.
+The image is assumed to contain `tail` and `tail -f /dev/null` is used to keep the container from exiting.
+The arguments to the `exec` command will be executed in this spawned container.
+This container and image can be destroyed with the `rms` and `rmsi` commands.
+If `--detached` is passed to `exec` then the container will be detached and control will return to the shell.
+The container will exit when the command is complete.
+Because the container is persistent , changes made in the container are persistent.
+The image and container maintained by these commands is distinct from the one managed by the `connect` and `run` family of commands.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)